melomcr/QMMM_String_eABF_Tutorial/README.md

-In order for widgets to run correctly in the notebook, you must run:
+- In order for widgets to run correctly in the notebook, you must run:

 jupyter nbextension enable --py --sys-prefix widgetsnbextension

+- If you want to build animations with ggplot (plotnine):

+dnf install ffmpeg